-- Establish a contribution amount that remains relatively level over time. - To set an amount so that the measures of the System's funding progress which include the unfunded actuarial accrued liability, funded ratio, and funding period will be maintained or improved.
+- Establish a contribution amount that remains relatively level over time. - To set an amount so that the measures of the System's funding progress which include the unfunded actuarial accrued liability, funded ratio, and funding period will be maintained or improved. - To set a contribution amount that will result in the unfunded actuarial accrued liability (UAAL) to be amortized over a period from the current valuation date that does not exceed 30 years (as of the valuation date there are 19-years remaining in the funding period of the experience gains and losses).

-Public Employee Benefit Authority South Carolina Retirement Systems December 8, 2016 Page 2
+Public Employee Benefit Authority South Carolina Retirement Systems December 18, 2017 Page 2